Scottish Championship ins and outs - January 2018

 In: Lee Miller, forward (Falkirk); Gregor Buchanan, defender (St Mirren); Jack McMillan, defender (Motherwell).
 Loan: Ryan Hardie, forward (Rangers); Jordan Thompson, midfielder (Rangers).

 Out: Dale Carrick, forward (Airdrieonians); Ross Brown, midfielder (Airdrieonians).
 Loan ended: James Penrice, defender (Partick Thistle); Nikolay Todorov, forward (Heart of Midlothian).
-Loan: Dylan Mackin, forward (Brechin City); Craig Henderson, midfielder (Cowdenbeath); Jack Hamilton, forward (Berwick Rangers); Kyle Sampson, forward (Penicuik Athletic).
+Loan: Dylan Mackin, forward (Brechin City); Matthew Knox, forward (East Fife); Daniel Higgins (East Fife); Craig Henderson, midfielder (Cowdenbeath); Jack Hamilton, forward (Berwick Rangers); Kyle Sampson, forward (Penicuik Athletic).

 Queen of the South

 In: None.
-Loan: Myles Beerman, defender (Rangers); Joe Thomson, midfielder (Celtic); Dom Thomas, midfielder (Kilmarnock); Kyle Cameron, defender (Newcastle United).
+Loan: Myles Beerman, defender (Rangers); Joe Thomson, midfielder (Celtic); Dom Thomas, midfielder (Kilmarnock); Nikolay Todorov, forward (Heart of Midlothian); Kyle Cameron, defender (Newcastle United).

 Out: Lee Robinson, goalkeeper (Dunfermline Athletic); Callum Tapping, midfielder (Brechin City).
 Loan ended: Chris Kane, forward (St Johnstone); Jason Kerr, defender (St Johnstone).
-Loan: Andy Stirling, midfielder (Dumbarton); Jesse Akubuine, midfielder (BSC Glasgow).
-Loan: Ewan Gourlay, defender (Dalbeattie Star).
+Loan: Andy Stirling, midfielder (Dumbarton); Jesse Akubuine, midfielder (BSC Glasgow); Ewan Gourlay, defender (Dalbeattie Star).

 St Mirren

-In: Ryan Flynn, midfielder (Oldham Athletic).
+In: Myles Hippolyte, forward (Falkirk); Ryan Flynn, midfielder (Oldham Athletic).
 Loan: Lewis Morgan, midfielder (Celtic); Mark Hill, midfielder (Celtic).

 Out: Lewis Morgan, midfielder (Celtic, £300,000); Gregor Buchanan, defender (Livingston); Dale Hilson, forward (Forfar Athletic).
-Loan: Darryl Duffy, forward (Airdrieonians); Ross Stewart, forward (Alloa Athletic); Jordan Kirkpatrick, midfielder (Alloa Athletic); Andrew McDonald, defender (Elgin City); Conor O'Keefe, midfielder (Annan Athletic); Evan Horne, midfielder (Annan Athletic).
+Loan: Darryl Duffy, forward (Airdrieonians); Ross Stewart, forward (Alloa Athletic); Jordan Kirkpatrick, midfielder (Alloa Athletic); Cameron MacPherson, midfielder (Stranraer); Andrew McDonald, defender (Elgin City); Conor O'Keefe, midfielder (Annan Athletic); Evan Horne, midfielder (Annan Athletic).